3F/MvsSln/Readme.md

 The all available configurations for each projects should be 8 * 8 = 64, i.e. 64 instances that can be loaded as each different projects. `EnvWithProjects` will load all available projects and you finally should see 64 different instances, as for vsSolutionBuildEvent above.

-However, if you need to work with common data of selected project: you just need to use any available configuration.
-To load projects only with specific configuration, you can use for example `IEnvironment.LoadProjects`:
+However, if you only need to work with common data of selected project: you just need to use any available configuration.
+To load projects only with specific configuration, use for example `IEnvironment.LoadProjects`:

 ```csharp
 // SlnItems.Env will initialize environment without loading projects.